RupeshKumar4511/Full_Stack_Development/README.md

 ```

 # useRef :
 It is used when we want to manage the state but we don't to repaint the component every time when state is changed.
+It is mostly used in forms.
 <br>
 ```bash
 1. useRef allows access to DOM elements and retains mutable values without re-renders.